 Leon had a conflicting aura about him – half the girls in the guild saw nothing but genius, and the other half often had to bite their tongue, because they had pointed out something surprisingly hurtful to him before – and the consequences to that were never graceful.
 A strange sort of an anti-charm.

 To Eysin – that anti-charm felt concernedly familiar.
 Even the way he spoke, his accent – in some strange way sounded much like a man unpleasant she’d had to deal with in the past – even before she had gone to RESO.

 But because Eysin had respect for Vinu Laos – and Vinu Laos had approved of this guy for some reason – there has to be something good about him, too, right?

-And when Eysin told Leon of her plans, he burst into a loud, forced, and ridiculing laughter, signs the release document, and says, “alright, see you back here in a month.”
+And when Eysin told Leon of her plans, he burst into a loud, forced, and ridiculing laughter.
+After he signed the release document, he said, “alright, see you back here in a month.”

 “Why’d I come back here?”

 “You’ll drop out.
 Look at you!
 You think you come from Reval or whatever place and know how life works?
 Do you understand what loyalty means?
 Will you keep hopping around places as soon as you feel things get a little too difficult for you?
-Well, the security guild won’t welcome you back once you leave it, don’t forget that – but when you need to come back, remember that I will let you back in.”
+You strays are a little too fickle to handle that kind of work.
+But that’s okay, I’ll let you back in.”
+It wasn’t his call, really, but he liked to say it anyway.